zamanvi/thezonelytesting/README.md

 ## 📄 License

+This project is **proprietary and not open-source**.
+All rights are reserved by MD Nayeem Sarker and Redrose Corporation.
+Unauthorized use, copying, or distribution is strictly prohibited.
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for full details.

 ---